Revenue-Flow Priority

 Average payment incident costs $12K+ in failed transactions

-No testing tool differentiates execution priority by business impact
+Most testing tools do not differentiate execution priority by business impact

 Engineers waste triage time on low-impact failures while high-impact ones ship